Donepezil Hydrochloride 10 mg orodispersible tablets

 For the full list of excipients, see section 6.1.

-Donepezil hydrochloride 10mg Orodispersible Tablets is indicated for the symptomatic treatment of mild to moderately severe Alzheimer's dementia.
+Donepezil Hydrochloride is indicated for the symptomatic treatment of mild to moderately severe Alzheimer's dementia.

 Treatment is initiated at 5 mg/day (once-a-day dosing).

-Upon discontinuation of treatment, a gradual abatement of the beneficial effects of donepezil is seen.
+Upon discontinuation of treatment, a gradual abatement of the beneficial effects of Donepezil Hydrochloride is seen.